Research

 All regarding studies on Lake Scugog, many backed by funds from the Scugog Lake Stewards Research Funds.

-• Kathryn Peiman, Trina Rytwinski, Karen E Smokorowski, Jennifer Lamoureux, Andrea E. Kirkwood, Stephanie Melles, Sarah Rijkenberg, Chantal Vis, Valerie Minelga, Slana Tyner, Meagan Harper, Bret Tregunnow, Jesse C. Vermaire, Colin Rennie and Steven J. Cooke, The urgent need to identify thresholds to use for decisions about shoreline and riparian development in freshwater systems, Aquatic Ecosystem Health and Managment Society, December 2024.
+• Kathryn Peiman, Trina Rytwinski, Karen E Smokorowski, Jennifer Lamoureux, Andrea E. Kirkwood, Stephanie Melles, Sarah Rijkenberg, Chantal Vis, Valerie Minelga, Slana Tyner, Meagan Harper, Bret Tregunno, Jesse C. Vermaire, Colin Rennie and Steven J. Cooke, The urgent need to identify thresholds to use for decisions about shoreline and riparian development in freshwater systems, Aquatic Ecosystem Health and Managment Society, December 2024.

 • Erin D. Smith, Andrea E. Kirkwood, Community science to the rescue: capturing water quality data during the COVID-19 pandemic, By monitoring these lakes during the summer of 2020, a large water quality data gap was filled, and new findings about regional nutrient patterns were uncovered. https://www.facetsjournal.com/doi/full/10.1139/facets-2023-0004